yuneg11/Scale-Mixtures-of-NNGP/README.md

 ```
 @inproceedings{lee2022scale,
     title     = {Scale mixtures of neural network Gaussian processes},
-    author    = {Lee, Hyungi and Yun, Eunggu and Yang, Hongseok and Lee, Juho},
+    author    = {Lee, Hyungi and Yun, EungGu and Yang, Hongseok and Lee, Juho},
     booktitle = {Proceedings of the 10th International Conference on Learning Representations (ICLR 2022)},
     year      = {2022},
 }